TykTechnologies/tyk-demo/README.md

 docker-compose up -d
 ```

-Please note that this command may take a while to complete, as Docker needs to download and provision all of the containers.
+Please note that this command may take a while to complete, as Docker needs to download images and provision the containers.

 ## Step 3: Install Tyk Sync

-We will use [Tyk Sync](https://tyk.io/docs/advanced-configuration/manage-multiple-environments/tyk-sync/) to synchronise API and Policy data:
+We will use [Tyk Sync](https://tyk.io/docs/advanced-configuration/manage-multiple-environments/tyk-sync/) to synchronise API and Policy data.
+Install it as follows:

 ```
 go install -u github.com/TykTechnologies/tyk-sync